stuartpb/FetchController-spec/README.md

 This boolean is mostly only meaningful in the context of a pre-constructed `FetchController` or `FetchObserver` (for determining whether it has been used or not); for `FetchController` or `FetchObserver` objects constructed via revealing constructor or provided with a `FetchEvent`, this will always be `false`.

-### FetchObserver.begin, FetchController.begin
+### FetchObserver.start, FetchController.start

 Read-only property.
-A Promise that is resolved when the `FetchController` or `FetchObserver` is associated with a fetch, with the value of the object itself (the `FetchObserver` or `FetchController` that the `begin` Promise is a property of).
+A Promise that is resolved when the `FetchController` or `FetchObserver` is associated with a fetch, with the value of the object itself (the `FetchObserver` or `FetchController` that the `start` Promise is a property of).

 This Promise is mostly only meaningful in the context of a pre-constructed `FetchController` or `FetchObserver` (for taking action once it is used); for `FetchController` or `FetchObserver` objects constructed via revealing constructor or provided with a `FetchEvent`, this will always be resolved.